Timeline Shift: When Reality No Longer Feels the Same

 Final Reflection

-When reality no longer feels the same, the question is not whether something shifted — but how awareness chooses to live within what remains.
+When reality no longer feels the same, the question is not whether anything has changed, but how consciousness chooses to live within what remains.
+Sometimes presence is the only honest answer.